annienguyen879/eco395m-exercises/exercise_3/exercise_3.md

 Finally, for the Gradient-Boosted Trees model we again consider combinations of two additional features (average temperature and dew point temperature in kelvin) to find the best Gradient-Boosted Trees model.
-The model we used utilized the default Gaussian model).
+The model we used utilized the default Gaussian model.
 We examine the four models we have been considering before (the basic model, the basic model with the avg\_temp\_k variable, the basic model with the dew\_point\_temp\_k variable, and the basic model with both the